WajidIqbal33/GNN-for-Multi-robot-Collaboration/README.md

-# Multi-Agent RL passage formation for ICRA 2022
-Repository containing the code base for training the multi-agent coordination policy used in the paper."Decentralized Multi-robot Path Planning using Graph Neural Networks"
+# Repository containing the code base for training the multi-agent coordination policy used in the paper."Decentralized Multi-robot Path Planning using Graph Neural Networks"